-(ii) Trust & Investment Corporation of Tibet Autonomous Region
+(ii) Trust & Investment Corporation of Tibet Autonomous Region for the year ended 31 December 2008 (Expressed in millions of Renminbi unless otherwise stated)

 On 18 September 2008, the Bank entered into the framework agreement with the Tibet Autonomous Region Finance Bureau to acquire 60.5% equity interest in Trust & Investment Corporation of Tibet Autonomous Region ("Tibet Trust").
 As of 31 December 2008, the completion of the acquisition is subject to obtaining approvals from relevant regulatory authorities including the CSRC and CBRC.